 Because we are a holding company, our right and, hence, the right of our creditors (including holders of the Notes) to participate in any distribution of the assets of any subsidiary of ours, whether upon liquidation, reorganization or otherwise, is structurally subordinated to claims of creditors and preferred and preference stockholders of each subsidiary.
 As of December 31, 2015, on a consolidated basis (and prior to giving effect to this offering of Notes and any future financing for the Acquisitions), we had approximately \$1.05 billion of outstanding long-term debt (including securities due within one year), none of which was long-term debt (including securities due within one year) of our subsidiaries.
 In addition, as of December 31, 2015 (and prior to giving effect to any future financing for the Acquisitions that is short-term borrowings, including under our Revolving Credit Facility), we had approximately \$40.0 million of short-term borrowings, none of which was short-term borrowings of our subsidiaries.
 There are no terms of the Notes that limit our ability to incur additional Senior Indebtedness, or that limit our subsidiaries ability to incur additional debt or other liabilities or issue preferred and preference stock.

-The following are the Events of Default with respect to the Notes:

-failure to pay principal of, or premium, if any, on, or interest on, the Notes when due at maturity or earlier redemption;

-failure to pay interest on the Notes when due and payable (other than at maturity or upon earlier redemption) that continues for 30 days (subject to our right to optionally defer interest payments); or certain events of bankruptcy, insolvency or reorganization involving us.
+Events of Default The following are the Events of Default with respect to the Notes: failure to pay principal of, or premium, if any, on, or interest on, the Notes when due at maturity or earlier redemption; failure to pay interest on the Notes when due and payable (other than at maturity or upon earlier redemption) that continues for 30 days (subject to our right to optionally defer interest payments); or certain events of bankruptcy, insolvency or reorganization involving us.
+Sinking Fund None Use of Proceeds We estimate that the net proceeds from this offering of the Notes will be approximately \$241,249,000, after deducting the underwriting discount and offering expenses.
+We expect to use the net proceeds of this offering together with the proceeds of future financings, which are currently expected to include issuances of senior debt securities (including foreign debt securities) and/or the incurrence of indebtedness under our Revolving Credit Facility or one or more term loans, to finance the purchase prices for the Acquisitions and to pay fees and expenses related to the Acquisitions, this offering of Notes or any future financing.
+However, the consummation of this offering is not conditioned upon, and is not expected to occur concurrently with, the completion of either of the Acquisitions or any future financing.
+If either of the Acquisitions is not consummated, we will retain broad discretion to use all or any of the net proceeds from this offering for general corporate purposes.